Reactive-Extensions/RxJS-DOM/readme.md

 	var textInput = document.getElementById('textInput');
 	var throttledInput = Rx.DOM.fromEvent(textInput, 'keyup');

-Since we're only interested in the text, we'll use the [`select`]((http://msdn.microsoft.com/en-us/library/hh244311\(v=VS.103\).aspx)) or `map` method to take the event object and return the target's value.
+Since we're only interested in the text, we'll use the `select` or `map` method to take the event object and return the target's value.

 		.select( function (ev) {
 			return textInput.value;
 		})

-We're also not interested in query terms less than two letters, so we'll trim that user input by using the [`where`]((http://msdn.microsoft.com/en-us/library/hh229267\(v=VS.103\).aspx)) or `filter` method returning whether the string length is appropriate.
+We're also not interested in query terms less than two letters, so we'll trim that user input by using the `where` or `filter` method returning whether the string length is appropriate.

 		.where( function (text) {
 			return text.length > 2;
 		})

 We also want to slow down the user input a little bit so that the external service won't be flooded with requests.
-To do that, we'll use the [`throttle`](http://msdn.microsoft.com/en-us/library/hh229298\(v=VS.103\).aspx) method with a timeout of 500 milliseconds, which will ignore your fast typing and only return a value after you have paused for that time span.
+To do that, we'll use the `throttle` method with a timeout of 500 milliseconds, which will ignore your fast typing and only return a value after you have paused for that time span.

 		.throttle(500)